Steve Livingstone

 Stephen Carl Livingstone (born 8 September 1969) is an English former professional footballer who played as a forward and makeshift defender from 1986 to 2004.

-He began his career at Coventry City in 1986, though had little impact at the club before he joined Blackburn Rovers for a £450,000 fee in January 1991.
+He began his career at Coventry City in 1986, though he had little impact at the club before he joined Blackburn Rovers for a £450,000 fee in January 1991.
 He helped Rovers to win promotion to the top-flight via the play-offs 1992.
-In March 1993 he was sold on to Chelsea for a £350,000 fee, but only played the one league game for the club.
-He was loaned out to Port Vale in September 1993, before being moved on to Grimsby Town for £140,000 the following month.
+In March 1993, he was sold on to Chelsea for a £350,000 fee, but only played one league game for the club.
+He was loaned out to Port Vale in September 1993 before being moved on to Grimsby Town for £140,000 the following month.
 He spent the next ten years at the club, helping the "Mariners" to win promotion out of the Second Division via the play-offs in 1998, as well as the Football League Trophy title, again in 1998.
-He joined Carlisle United in 2003, before retiring due to injury in January 2004.
+He joined Carlisle United in 2003 before retiring due to injury in January 2004.

 Career

 Early career

-Livingstone was promoted to the first team squad at Coventry City in July 1986 following one year on a Youth Training Scheme.
+Livingstone was promoted to the first-team squad at Coventry City in July 1986 following one year on a Youth Training Scheme.
 He went on to make just under 50 appearances for the "Sky Blues" in all competitions between 1986 and 1991, including 31 in the First Division.
-He proved an able stand in for Kevin Drinkell, but despite scoring in the League Cup semi-final defeat to Nottingham Forest, he failed to establish himself in the starting eleven.
+He proved an able stand-in for Kevin Drinkell.
+Still, despite scoring in the League Cup semi-final defeat to Nottingham Forest, he failed to establish himself in the starting eleven.
 He played under George Curtis, John Sillett, and Terry Butcher.
 In January 1991, Livingstone was signed by Don Mackay of Second Division side Blackburn Rovers for a fee of £450,000.
-He scored seven goals in his first ten games for Blackburn during the second half of the 1990–91 season, though would later lose his spot due to questions over his fitness.
+He scored seven goals in his first ten games for Blackburn during the second half of the 1990–91 season, though he would later lose his spot due to questions over his fitness.
 Rovers occupied the final play-off spot at the end of the 1991–92 season under new manager Kenny Dalglish, and went on to beat Leicester City 1–0 in the Wembley final.
-However Livingstone featured just twice in the 1992–93 Premier League campaign, in a 2–1 defeat to Everton at Goodison Park and a 1–1 draw with Middlesbrough at Ewood Park.
+However, Livingstone featured just twice in the 1992–93 Premier League campaign, in a 2–1 defeat to Everton at Goodison Park and a 1–1 draw with Middlesbrough at Ewood Park.
 He moved to Stamford Bridge in March 1993 after Chelsea manager David Webb paid out a £350,000 fee.
 While with the "Blues", Livingstone went on to only make one substitute appearance, playing in a 3–0 defeat to Manchester United at Old Trafford on 17 April; he replaced Neil Shipperley in the 55th minute of the game.
-Chairman Ken Bates did not renew Webb's contract, and Livingstone did not feature in new boss Glenn Hoddle's first team plans.
+Chairman Ken Bates did not renew Webb's contract, and Livingstone did not feature in new boss Glenn Hoddle's first-team plans.
 In September 1993, he was signed by Port Vale manager John Rudge on a one-month loan; he played five Second Division games before returning to London.